JAMJU/CONLL_2021_nonnative_speech_perception/README.md

 ## How to compare the predictors ?
 ### Log-likelihood
 ##### Simple
+`python simple_probit_model.py $predictor_file $out_file $french $english`

+With `$french` equals to True if you want to test the predictors on the French participant results, and same for `$english` for English participants
+`$outfile` will contain the log likelihood values obtained from the predictors that are in the predictor file, one column per predictor.
 ##### Bootstrap
+`python bootstrap_probit_model.py $predictor_file $out_file $nb_it $french $english`

+Same than for the simple probit model, but with `nb_it` the number of iteration of bootstrapping you want to do.
+You need to precise in the file how many cpu are available for the computation.
 ### Spearman correlation
 ##### Simple
+`python simple_spearman_correlation.py $predictor_file $outfile`

+Where `$outfile` will contain the spearman correlation btained by all the predictor values in `predictr_file`

 ##### Bootstrap
+`python bootstrap_spearman_correlation.py $predictor_file $nb_it $outfile`

+Same than for the simple spearman correlation but using bootstraping, you need to precise the number of iteration needed by choosing `$nb_it`